julia-actions/cache/README.md

 Note that caching the registries may actually slow down the workflow running time on Windows runners.
 That is why caching the registries is disabled by default.

-### Inputs
+### Optional Inputs

-- `cache-name` - Name used as part of the cache keys
+- `cache-name` - Name used as part of the cache keys.
+Defaults to `julia-cache`.
+If your matrix has `julia-version` or `arch` under different names, interpolate their values into this name.
 - `cache-artifacts` - Whether to cache `~/.julia/artifacts/`.
-Enabled by default.
+Defaults to `yes`.
 - `cache-packages` - Whether to cache `~/.julia/packages/`.
-Enabled by default.
+Defaults to `yes`.
 - `cache-registries` - Whether to cache `~/.julia/registries/`.
-Disabled by default.
+Defaults to `no`.
+Disabled to ensure CI gets latest versions.
 - `cache-compiled` - Whether to cache `~/.julia/compiled/`.
-Disabled by default. **USE ONLY IF YOU KNOW WHAT YOU'RE DOING!** See [#11](https://github.com/julia-actions/cache/issues/11).
+Defaults to `yes`.
 - `cache-scratchspaces` - Whether to cache `~/.julia/scratchspaces/`.
-Enabled by default.
+Defaults to `yes`.
+- `cache-log` - Whether to cache `~/.julia/logs/`.
+Defaults to `yes`.
+Helps auto-`Pkg.gc()` keep the cache small

 ### Outputs

 - `cache-hit` - A boolean value to indicate an exact match was found for the primary key.
 Returns \"\" when the key is new.
 Forwarded from actions/cache.

-## How it works
+## How It Works

 This action is a wrapper around <https://github.com/actions/cache>.
 In summary, this action stores the files in the aforementioned paths in one compressed file when running for the first time.
-This cached file is then restored upon the second run.
+This cached file is then restored upon the second run, and afterwards resaved under a new key, and the previous cache deleted.
-The benefit of this is that downloading one big file is quicker than downloading many different files from many different locations.
+The benefit of this is that downloading one big file is quicker than downloading many different files from many different locations and precompiling them.

+### Cache keys

+The cache key that the cache will be saved as is based on:
+- The `cache-name` input
+- An assumed `matrix.julia-version` variable (ignored if not found)
+- The `runner.os`
+- An assumed `matrix.arch` variable (ignored if not found)
+- The run id
+- The run attempt number

+> [!NOTE]
+> If in your workflow the above matrix variables are named differently, either conform them, or interpolate them into your `cache-name` to ensure that individual caches are maintained for unique job types that run concurrently, otherwise caching may not be effective.

+### Cache Retention

+This action automatically deletes old caches that match the first 4 fields of the above key:
+- The `cache-name` input
+- An assumed `matrix.julia-version` variable (ignored if not found)
+- The `runner.os`
+- An assumed `matrix.arch` variable (ignored if not found)

+Which means your caches files will not grow needlessly.
+Github also deletes cache files after 7 days.

+### Cache Garbage Collection

+Caches are restored and re-saved after every run, retaining the state of the depot throughout runs.
+Their size will be regulated like a local depot automatically by the automatic `Pkg.gc()` functionality that clears out old content, which is made possible because the `/log` contents are cached.

 ## Third Party Notice